nuodb/nuodb-ce-operator/README.md

-# nuodb-ce-operator
+# nuodb-operator

 A Kubernetes Operator for NuoDB CE deployments on OpenShift with support for both ephemeral and persistent storage.
-The nuodb-ce-operator also has support for NuoDB Insights and an example YCSB workload.
+The nuodb-operator also has support for NuoDB Insights and an example YCSB workload.